ALL

 What is a nipple shield?

-A nipple shield helps with certain breastfeeding problems.
-It looks like a little hat with a brim.
-The top of the hat fits over the nipple, and the brim lies over the areola
+A nipple shield can help if your baby has a trouble latching on (attaching) during breastfeeding.
+A nipple shield looks like a little hat.
+The top of the hat fits over your nipple, and the flat rim lies over your areola.

 Most nipple shields are made of soft, thin plastic or silicone that can bend and stretch.
 Nipple shields come in different sizes.
 The size you need depends on the size of your nipple and your baby’s mouth.

-A nipple shield should be fitted by a healthcare provider (such as a lactation consultant) who knows how to fit nipple shields.
+A nipple shield should be fitted by a lactation consultant or a healthcare provider who knows how to fit nipple shields.

-A nipple shield can help with some breastfeeding problems, such as your baby has trouble latching or staying latched onto your breast.
+A nipple shield can help with some breastfeeding challenges, latching, or flow of milk.

-A healthcare provider can help you decide if a nipple shield is right for you and your baby.
+A lactation consultant can watch you feed your baby and help you decide if a nipple shield is right for you and your baby.

-How long you use a nipple shield depends on why you are using it.
-You may use it for a short time or for a longer time, such as with a premature baby.
-As long as your baby is gaining weight using the nipple shield, it’s OK to keep using it.
+How long you and your baby use a nipple shield will depend on why you're using it.
+You might use it for a short time, such as 1 feed, or for a week.
+Or you might need to use it for a longer time, such as a month or 6 months.
+If your baby is feeding well and gaining weight using the nipple shield, you can keep using it or it might be time to wean your baby from the nipple shield.

-What should I try before using a nipple shield?
+Things to try before using a nipple shield

-There are a few things to try before using a nipple shield for breastfeeding problems:
+There are a few things you can try before using a nipple shield:

-• Tug or roll your nipple or use a breast pump for a few minutes to help extend your nipple right before latching your baby.
+• Tug or roll your nipple or use a breast pump for a few minutes to help your nipple stick out right before latching your baby.
+This doesn't work for all breasts.

-• Shape your breast like a sandwich so your baby can latch on and stay on more breast tissue.
+• Hold your breast like a sandwich, flattened slightly, so your baby can latch on and keep a deep latch.

 Nipple shields look simple, but there are important things to know when using them.
 A lactation consultant will help you use it correctly.
 A lactation consultant can:

-• Fit you with a nipple shield that's the right size.
+• fit you with the correct size nipple shield

-• Offer tips on how to wean your baby from the shield.
+• offer tips on how to wean your baby from the nipple shield

-It's important to use a nipple shield correctly.
-If it isn't used the right way, your nipples may become damaged or your baby may not get enough milk.
+It's important to use a nipple shield correctly and to have the right support.
+If it isn't used the right way, your nipples may become damaged, you can lose your milk supply, or your baby may not get enough milk.

-These signs mean you’re using the shield correctly:
+There are signs that you’re using the nipple shield correctly:

-• Your baby is attached deeply onto the breast.
+• Your baby is attached deeply onto your breast.

 • It doesn't hurt or pinch when your baby sucks.